pop-cosmos: Star formation over 12 Gyr from generative modelling of a deep infrared-selected galaxy catalogue: Conclusions

 These population-level constraints from \pc\ offer a new window into galaxy evolution, demonstrating the power of generative models trained on deep photometric surveys to reveal the diversity and complexity of stellar mass assembly across cosmic time.
-In future work we will investigate the robustness of our conclusions to dust emission \citep[see e.g.][]{draine07, jones17_themis} and AGN modelling \citep[see e.g.][]{temple21, wang24_agn} assumptions, and leverage data from further in the IR (e.g.\ the \textit{JWST F770W} photometry in COSMOS2025; \citealp{shuntov25}) in an even deeper calibration of \pc\ to trace the relationship between star formation and AGN activity at higher-$z$.
+In future work we will investigate the robustness of our conclusions to dust emission \citep[see e.g.][]{draine07, jones17_themis} and AGN modelling \citep[see e.g.][]{temple21, wang24_agn} assumptions, and leverage data from further in the IR (e.g.\ the \textit{JWST F770W} photometry in COSMOS2025{, which will be sensitive to AGN-heated dust at higher-$z$ than \textit{Spitzer} IRAC \textit{Ch.\,1} and \textit{2}}; \citealp{shuntov25}) in an even deeper calibration of \pc\ to trace the relationship between star formation and AGN activity at higher-$z$.
 Moreover, we plan to use state-of-the-art, flux-limited spectroscopic samples, such as DESI \citep{hahn23_bgs, adame24, abdul25} at low-$z$ and MOONRISE \citep{maiolino20} at high-$z$, within our calibration data to provide complementary information about galaxy evolution.
 Further, we will validate the self-consistency of the different galaxy evolution trends learned by \pc\ through a detailed comparison with the COLIBRE simulation suite \citep{schaye25, chaikin25}.